 Plastics are the most common type of debris found in our beaches, oceans, and waterways.
 The volume of plastic in our oceans is projected to out-weigh marine life by 2050.
 Often mistaken as food by fish and birds, plastic threatens the health of marine habitats and wildlife.
 Plastic has already been detected in the stomachs of 30% of our sea turtles and 90% of our sea birds.
 Since it can take plastic more than 100 years to decompose, preventing it from entering the environment is crucial.

 Did You Know?

 - Americans use over 500 million plastic straws per day.
 Plastic straws are a top ten contributor to marine debris pollution.

 - 1 to 5 trillion plastic bags are consumed worldwide every year

 - One million plastic bottles are bought every minute around the world

 Plastic Straw Ban

 The City of Fort Lauderdale has passed an ordinance to ban the sale and distribution of single-use plastic straws (Code of Ordinances Section 16-140).
-From January-June 2019, the City will provide education and outreach on the ordinance, especially to our business community.
 Starting in July 2019, businesses may provide plastic straws only upon request; and, as of January 2020, businesses may no longer provide plastic straws.